5 Ways To Lower Anxiety By Boosting Your Bonding Hormone

 Find ways to counter your stress.

 Stress comes in so many flavors today—all of which spike your cortisol and dampen oxytocin levels.
 To combat this, you'll want to step up the oxytocin builders like hugs and orgasms while implementing strategies to put the brakes on cortisol.
 Meditation, prayer, float tanks, acupuncture, massage, and even getting a mani-pedi can help you chill and master your stress response.
-Animal studies also show that regular exercise can increase oxytocin and dial down anxiety.
+Animal studies also show that regular exercise can increase oxytocin and dial down anxiety5.

 Consider alternatives to birth control.

-Women who use the pill have decreased sensitivity to oxytocin, which can affect their ability to bond with their baby or their partner.
+Women who use the pill have decreased sensitivity to oxytocin6, which can affect their ability to bond with their baby or their partner.
 While we're still learning more about why, researchers are looking at how the pill could affect your mood as well as how you socialize and behave as a person altogether.
 Consider exploring an intelligent alternative to birth control, which I discuss in my book; and if you do choose to ditch the pill, read my article on how to deal with post-birth-control syndrome.

 Mind your gut.